 The Reception Year is an exciting time for pupils and also one of the most important.
 Pupils begin their Reception year in the September after they turn 4 years of age.

 Throughout the day pupils have a mixture of adult-led teaching and independent learning time.
-Our Indoor Reception classroom area is divided into different areas of learning.
+Our indoor Reception classroom area is divided into different areas of learning.
 These include:

 - Writing area

-- Numeracy area
+- Maths area

 - Reading area

 - Fine motor area